Checklist

-Checklists are useful for displaying main points.
+Checklists are useful for applying methodology.

 A checklist is a type of job aid used in repetitive tasks to reduce failure by compensating for potential limits of human memory and attention.
 Checklists are used both to ensure that safety-critical system preparations are carried out completely and in the correct order, and in less critical applications to ensure that no step is left out of a procedure.
 They help to ensure consistency and completeness in carrying out a task.
 A basic example is the "to do list".
 A more advanced checklist would be a schedule, which lays out tasks to be done according to time of day or other factors, or a pre-flight checklist for an airliner, which should ensure a safe take-off.

 A primary function of a checklist is documentation of the task and auditing against the documentation.
-Use of a well designed checklist can reduce any tendency to avoid, omit or neglect important steps in any task.
-For efficiency and acceptance, the checklist should easily readable, include only necessary checks, and be as short as reasonably practicable.
+Use of a well-designed checklist can reduce any tendency to avoid, omit or neglect important steps in any task.
+For efficiency and acceptance, the checklist should be easily readable, include only necessary checks, and be as short as reasonably practicable.

 History

-It is widely accepted that checklists appeared after the crash of the Boeing B-17 plane on October 30, 1935.
+It is widely accepted that checklists appeared after the crash of the Boeing B-17 prototype Model 299 plane on October 30, 1935.
 Possibly, the source of such common knowledge is The Checklist Manifesto book by Atul Gawande.
 However, the Oxford English Dictionary states that the word appeared in 1853.

-The earliest discovered evidence of the “check-list” usage is seen in the “Journal of the House of Representatives of the State of New Hampshire at Their Session Holden at the Capitol in Concord” issued in 1841 and describing the elections-related events of the autumn of 1840.
+The earliest discovered evidence of the "check-list" usage is seen in the "Journal of the House of Representatives of the State of New Hampshire at Their Session Holden at the Capitol in Concord" issued in 1841 and describing the elections-related events of the autumn of 1840.